Search

 Bits come in many types, materials, shapes, thicknesses, and sizes. | Getty Images

 Deciding which bit to use depends on several factors, including riding discipline, the horse’s training level, and personal preference.
-Here’s a step-by-step guide to help streamline your selection process:
+Here’s a step-by-step guide for how to choose a bit for your horse:

 Step 1: Assess Your Riding Discipline and Style